 Important blocks of Application framework are:

-Activity Manager: Manages the activity life cycle of applications
+Activity Manager: Manages the activity lifecycle of activities

 Content Providers: Manage the data sharing between applications